 Light chewers are nibblers who take their time savoring chews.
 They also tend to lose interest in their chews fairly quickly.
 Redbarn treats and chews best for Light Chewers include Puff Braids, Steer Sticks, Roofles, Natural Cow Ears, and Natural Pig Ears.

 The most variable chewers, moderate chewers, will either inhale a chew or lose interest in it completely.
 It usually comes down to how much they like it!
 Redbarn chews best for Moderate Chewers include Steer Sticks, Bully Sticks, and Braided Sticks.

 Power chewers are dogs who love to chew on just about anything.
 They can destroy their chews almost instantly!
-Redbarn chews best for Power Chewers include our most durable chews, Filled Bones, Antlers, and Meaty Knuckle Bones.
+Redbarn chews best for Power Chewers include our most durable chews, Collagen Chews, Antlers, and Beef Check Rolls.

 Whether your dog is a light, moderate or power chewer, you can keep their brains stimulated and their mouths busy longer with our boredom-busting chews!